Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 -   **a**ge i.e. the time factor,

--   **n** space, spatial position,
+-   **n** space, spatial conntext or spatial position,

-The pedometric models are quantitative in that they capture relationships between observed soils, or soil properties, and controlling environmental influences (as represented by environmental co-variates) using statistically-formulated expressions.
+Pedometric models are quantitative in that they capture relationships between observed soils, or soil properties, and controlling environmental influences (as represented by environmental co-variates) using statistically-formulated expressions.
 Pedometric